UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 No, budget billing does not lower your utility rates or total annual cost.
 It simply spreads your payments out evenly over the year.
 To save money, you must reduce your overall energy consumption by implementing efficiency upgrades or shifting your usage to off-peak hours.

-What happens if I cancel budget billing?
+What happens to my budget billing if I move?

 Can I get money back from budget billing?